alexabrebu/travelApp/README.md

 [![Built with open-wc recommendations](https://img.shields.io/badge/built%20with-open--wc-blue.svg)](https://github.com/open-wc)

 <p>This is Travela, a travel app - especially about travelling in Japan (the whole concept is based on that). <br>
-You can take a look at the API definitions for locations below.
+You can take a look at the API definitions for locations below. <br>
 Also, don't forget to check out my app on Netlify! 🌸
 </p>